Group testing for overlapping communities: Numerical evaluation

 We also compare LBP and COMP decoding: \textit{C-LBP} is our proposed algorithm in section \ref{sec:LBP}, that takes into account the community structure. \textit{NC-LBP}, does not take into account the community structure, i.e., assumes that each individual is i.i.d infected with the same probability $p_{iid}$. \textit{COMP}, described in~\cite{GroupTestingMonograph}, has a zero FN probability by design.

-\textbf{Results.} \\ $(i)$ \textit{Adaptive test designs.} For each community structure, we measured the number of tests needed by each adaptive algorithm to achieve zero-error identification.
-Since Alg.~\ref{algorithm-noiseless} depends on $\thresh$, the threshold used at line $16$, we wanted to evaluate its performance of various values of $\thresh$. \Cref{fig:adaptive} depicts the average performance of our algorithm (for each $\thresh$, we average over $100$ randomly generated structures).
-Alg.~\ref{algorithm-noiseless} was proved resilient to the choice of $\thresh$ and needed on average $>60\%$ fewer tests than the other algorithms.
+\textbf{Results.} \\ $(i)$ \textit{Adaptive test designs.} \pavlos{For each community structure, we measured the number of tests needed by each algorithm to achieve zero-error identification.
+Since Alg.~\ref{algorithm-noiseless} depends on $\thresh$, the threshold used at line $16$, we evaluated its performance for various values of $\thresh$. \Cref{fig:adaptive} depicts the average performance of our algorithm (for each $\thresh$, we average over $100$ randomly generated structures).
+Alg.~\ref{algorithm-noiseless} was proved resilient to the choice of $\thresh$ and needed on average $>55\%$ fewer tests than the other algorithms.
 Its performance was also better than the counting bound, which is our best hope with traditional group testing.
-Our findings were similar in sparse infection regimes as well, and there were cases where our algorithm performed close to the community bound~\cite{techRpt}.
+Our findings were similar for sparser infection regimes (see results in extended version~\cite{techRpt}), and there were cases where our algorithm performed closer to the community bound~\eqref{eq:combinatorialBound}.}

 $(ii)$ \textit{Non adaptive test designs}.
 In our experiments, we measured the FN/FP rates achieved by the non-adaptive test designs and the corresponding decoders.
 Fig.~\ref{fig:fn_nonadaptive} and Fig.~\ref{fig:fp_nonadaptive} depict FN and FP rates as a function of $\nTests\in[300,2100]$, respectively.
 The key takeaways are as follows: \\ $\bullet$ C-LBP with CCW attains zero FP and FN at $1200$ tests while COMP and NC-LBP with CCW (which are agnostic to the community structure) attain zero FP and FN only at $1800$ and $2100$ tests respectively.
 This illustrates potential benefits of making the decoder aware of the community structure. \\ $\bullet$ If we desire a zero FN rate (or if we would like to use a simple decoder) and we are constrained to use less than $1000$ tests, the $G_1G_2$ test design with COMP gives the lowest FP rates.
-This illustrates the benefit of designing tests matrices that take into account the community structure.\\
+This illustrates the benefit of designing tests matrices that take into account the community structure.